Always From Scratch

 Why This Recipe

-I have been really in a pistachio phase lately and I thought to myself, why not make a pistachio crusted fish?
+I have been really in a pistachio phase lately, and I thought to myself, why not make a pistachio-crusted fish?
 Nuts and fish go great together.
-Unless of course, you have a nut and fish allergy, then of course, not such a great combo.
-But this pistachio crusted fish or in my case, pistachio crusted sea bass was so moist and delicious.
-I hope this pistachio phase turns more into a pistachio season because this recipe is outrageous.
+Unless, of course, you have a nut and fish allergy, then of course, not such a great combo.
+But this pistachio crusted fish, or in my case, pistachio crusted baked sea bass, was so moist and delicious and perfect to serve with Italian Lentils or Italian Lacinato Kale Recipe (Tuscan).

-Parmesan.
-You could substitute pecorino romano or grana padano if necessary.
-I used parmesan and grana padano during the trial stages and both were great!
+• Parmesan.
+You could substitute pecorino romano or grana padano.
+I used Parmesan and Grana Padano during the trial stages, and both were great!

-Pistachios.
-Cashews could be a good alternative if you have them in the pantry!
+• Pistachios.
+Cashews or pine nuts could be a good alternative if you have them in the pantry!
 Just toast them up before you process them for maximum flavor.

 *Please see the recipe card below for information on ingredients.

-This is an easy recipe to follow.
-It's a perfect weeknight dinner.
-It takes less than 30 minutes to make.
-All you will need on the side is some asparagus and rice!
+Baked Sea Bass with a pistachio crust is an easy recipe to follow.
+It's a perfect weeknight dinner, and it takes less than 30 minutes to make.
+Follow the numbered steps and corresponding images below.

 Combining the pistachio and breadcrumb mixture